-A probability of 0.01 is equivalent to an occurrence of 1 incident in 100 years.
+In this case, a probability of 0.01 is equivalent to an occurrence of one incident in 100 years.
 An example of evaluation criteria for the probability is given in Table 1.5.
 There are two approaches for the assessment of probability: one is the qualitative approach, based on experience and using analogies to similar situations.
 The other is the quantitative approach, based on statistical data obtained from equipment failure databases [4].
 These data were mainly gathered from the petrochemicals industry and bulk chemical industry, working essentially with dedicated plant units.
-For the fine chemicals and pharmaceutical industries, where the processes are carried out in multi-purpose plants, this approach is more difficult to use.
+For the fine chemicals and pharmaceutical industries, where the processes are carried out in multipurpose plants, this approach is more difficult to use.
 This is because the equipment may work under very different conditions from process to process, which obviously has an impact on its reliability.
+An efficient strategy is to use a frequency to characterize the initiating event and to multiply by the probability of consecutive events.
+This strategy is developed in Chapter 17.

-The quantitative analysis must be based on a method, to allow identification of the interaction between different failures.
-Such a method, such as the fault tree analysis, is presented in Section 1.5.4.
-To get a better idea of the probability, a semi-quantitative approach consists of listing the logical relationships between the different causes.
-This allows identifying if the simultaneous failure of several elements is required to obtain the deviation and gives access to a semi-quantitative assessment.
+The quantitative analysis must be based on a method, to allow for the identification of the interactions between different failures.
+Such a method, such as the FTA, is presented in Section 1.4.6.
+To get a better idea of the probability, a semiquantitative approach consists of listing the logical relationships between the different causes.
+This allows identifying if the simultaneous failure of several elements is required to obtain the deviation and gives access to a semiquantitative assessment.

 The criteria mentioned in Tables 1.4 and 1.5 are given as an example of a possible practice, but as a part of the company's risk policy, they must be defined for each company with respect to its actual situation.
-Severity and probability of occurrence of an event form the two coordinates of the risk profile.
+Severity and frequency of occurrence of an event form the two coordinates of the risk profile.